Welcome to Atlanta

 I wrapped up the weekend by going to a Falcons game.
 It was actually their first home game of the season.
 They were playing against the Carolina Panthers.
 The Falcons won 31 to 24.
 The game was hosted in the new Mercedes Bens Stadium, built in 2016.
 It is one of few American football stadiums with a retractable roof.
 I rarely watch football.
 But, after the first quarter I was screaming and hollering along with the rest of the crowd.

 I throughly enjoy my trip to Atlanta.
 The four days in Atlanta went by so fast.
 I had no idea that there was so much to do.
 I’ll definitely be back to visit soon.
-I’d like to explore more of the city, as well as hunt for the remaining tiny doors, and enjoy more local eats.
-I vlogged the entire weekend while I was in Atlanta.
-I’ve linked the video below for you to watch.
+I’d like to explore more of the city, as well as search for the remaining tiny doors, and enjoy more local eats.
+I vlogged the entire weekend, four days in Atlanta.
+I’ve linked the YouTube video below for you to watch.

 Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel here so you can see the next video that I will be posting.
 I upload new videos every Sunday and Thursday.
-I hope you enjoyed reading this blog post.
+I hope you enjoyed reading this blog post, four days in Atlanta.
 If you have any questions feel free to comment down below.